-Air contained in the pulmonary alveoli where the gaseous exchange takes place.
+Air contained in the pulmonary alveoli where the gaseous exchange takes place between the arterial blood and the gas contained within the alveoli.

-2.6 End expiratory air
+2.6 End expiratory breath

-Air considered sufficiently representative of alveolar air (in opposition to air anatomical dead volume).
+Air considered sufficiently representative of alveolar air (in opposition to dead anatomical volume).